deeptools/deepTools/docs/content/tools/computeMatrix.rst

 Usage Example:
 ~~~~~~~~~~~~~~

 computeMatrix has two main modes of use: for computing the signal distribution relative to a point ("reference-point") and for computing the signal over a region ("scale-regions").
-The "reference-point" method is commonly used before plotting signal around the transcript start site.
+The "reference-point" method is commonly used before plotting the signal around the transcription start site.
 An example of that with our test ENCODE dataset is depicted below:

 .. code:: bash